jonesgithub/Objective-C-style-guideline/README.md

 @property (nonatomic, assign, getter=isLoading) BOOL loading;
 ```

+* Variables should be named as descriptively as possible.
+Single letter variable names should be avoided except in `for()` loops.

+* Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.

 * If the property is `nonatomic`, it should be first.
 The next option should **always** be `strong`, `weak` or `assign` since if it is omitted, there is a warning. `readonly` should be the next option if it is specified. `readwrite` should never be specified in header file. `readwrite` should only be used in class extensions. `getter` or `setter` should be last. `setter` should rarely be used.

 * See an example of `readwrite` in the *Private Methods* section.